 Strawberries used to be an occasional treat.
 With changes in growing practices, they are now available year-round.
-Unfortunately, the conventional growing practices require massive amounts of chemicals.
-Some of the chemicals used in the United States were originally developed for chemical warfare and are banned in Europe and other countries.
+Unfortunately, conventional growing practices require massive amounts of chemicals.
+Some of the chemicals used in the United States were initially developed for chemical warfare and are banned in Europe and other countries.

 Why Should I Be Concerned?

 Pesticides can be hazardous to brain development in children and developing babies.
-(Yes – pregnant mothers can pass them on to a developing baby!)
-Other health effects caused by pesticides include: chronic fatigue, asthma, immune system disorders, depression, irritability, and impaired memory.
-Most exposure to pesticides comes from the food we eat.
-Another site of potential exposure are golf courses – these chemicals are frequently used to keep the greens looking beautiful.
+(Yes, pregnant mothers can pass them on to a developing baby!)
+Other health effects caused by pesticides include chronic fatigue, asthma, immune system disorders, depression, irritability, and impaired memory.
+Most of our exposure to pesticides comes from the food we eat.
+Another potential exposure site is golf courses – these chemicals are frequently used to keep the greens looking beautiful.

 How Can We Help?

-The physicians at Living Wellness Medical Center are highly trained in nutrition and diet.
+The naturopathic physicians at Living Wellness Medical Center are highly trained in nutrition and diet.
 We can help support you on your way to making dietary changes.
 We also offer specialized testing to measure levels of pesticides in your body.
-Make an appointment with one of our doctors and start feeling better!
+Call 480-588-6856 for a free brief meet and greet appointment with one of our naturopathic doctors and start feeling better!